-A good password manager allows you to store all your passwords on one platform where you can access them when need arises.
-Password managers are perfect because they allow you to sync your data across all your devices and keeps your documents safe.
+A good password manager allows you to store all your passwords on one platform where you can access them when the need arises.
+Password managers are perfect because they allow you to sync your data across all your devices and keep your documents safe.

 Today, we analyze each one of them in a bid to answer this burning question; Dashlane vs 1Password, which one is the best password manager for you?

 Dashlane password has user-friendly plans for individual, family, and business users.
 The services you enjoy will depend on whether you have subscribed to the free version or a premium plan.
 Dashlane’s main features and benefits include:

 - Unlimited Storage

 Store as many passwords as you want with Dashlane.
 You can synchronize these passwords on all your devices and use them on the go.

 Dark web can be very dangerous especially for your passwords and in terms of identity theft.
 Dashlane comes with personalized alerts that search the web and notifies you in case of any suspicious activities by any website.